 Team members were given time during working hours to learn.
-Recent learning had included completing learning about the new NHS Contraception service.
+Recent learning had included completing learning about the upcoming flu and COVID-19 vaccination services.
 The pharmacy team encouraged each other to learn and helped each other.
-One dispenser was completing the NVQ3 course to become a pharmacy technician.
-They were given time to learn at work and were able to ask questions of the pharmacist.
+The trainee MCA was given plenty of time to learn at work and they were able to ask questions of the pharmacist.
 Each team member had regular appraisals where they could discuss their progress.

-The owners did not set any specific targets.
-The RP used their clinical judgement and ensured all services provided by the pharmacy were appropriate for the person requesting them.
+The pharmacists used their clinical judgement and ensured all services provided by the pharmacy were appropriate for the person requesting them.
+There were no targets or incentives set.